kieracarman/recipe-blog/src/content/cinnamon-dolce-syrup.md

 title: Cinnamon Dolce Syrup
 ---

-## Simple syrup

-- 330g granulated sugar
-- 440g hot water

 ## Cinnamon Dolce syrup

+(makes 1 bottle - 25 fl oz)

 **Bring to a boil, only until sugar is fully dissolved:**

-Good but too thick

-- 250g water
-- 500g brown sugar
-- 3g cinnamon

-Try this:

-- 440g water
+440g water
-- 330g dark brown sugar
+500g dark brown sugar
-- 3g cinnamon
+3g ground cinnamon

 **Take off the heat and stir in:**

-- splash of clear vanilla extract
+5g clear vanilla extract

+**Let stand for a minute or two, then skim the scum off the top and bottle.**